The isomorphism problem for large-type Artin groups: Introduction.

 Let $\Gamma$ be a simplicial graph with finite vertex set $V(\Gamma)$ and finite edge set $E(\Gamma)$, and suppose that every edge $e^{ab}\in E(\Gamma)$ corresponding to a pair of adjacent vertices $a, b \in V(\Gamma)$ is given an integer coefficient $m_{ab} \geq 2$.
 Then $\Gamma$ defines an \textbf{Artin group} $A_{\Gamma}$ described as follows:

 One usually says that $m_{ab} = \infty$ if there is no edge connecting $a$ to $b$.
-The generators $s \in V(\Gamma)$ are called the \textbf{standard generators} of $A_{\Gamma}$ relatively to $\Gamma$, and their number is the \textbf{rank} of $A_{\Gamma}$.
+The generators $s \in V(\Gamma)$ are called the \textbf{standard generators} of $A_{\Gamma}$ relatively to $\Gamma$.
+The number of standard generators is called the \textbf{rank} of $A_{\Gamma}$.
 If we add the relation $s^2 = 1$ for every standard generator, we obtain the \textbf{Coxeter group} $W_{\Gamma}$ associated with $\Gamma$.
 The class of Artin groups ranges through many natural classes of groups, including for instance free abelian groups, free groups and braid groups.

 Despite containing various classes of well-studied groups, not much is known for Artin groups in general.
-There are many conjectures associated with Artin groups, but most have only been proved for specific classes of Artin groups.
-These conjectures include having solvable word and conjugacy problems, being torsion-free, having a trivial centre (assuming the group is non-spherical), satisfying the $K(\pi, 1)$-conjecture, or having acylindrically hyperbolic central quotient.
+There are many conjectures associated with Artin groups, such as having solvable word and conjugacy problems, being torsion-free, having a trivial centre (assuming the group is non-spherical), satisfying the $K(\pi, 1)$-conjecture, having acylindrically hyperbolic central quotient, and many more.
+Although none of these conjectures have been solved in full generality, each of them have been solved for relatively large families of Artin groups.